-The Considerate Constructors Scheme is a not-for-profit, independent organisation founded in 1997 by the construction industry to improve its image.
+The Considerate Constructors Scheme is a not-for-profit, independent organisation founded to raise standards in the construction industry.

 Construction sites, companies and suppliers voluntarily register with the Scheme and agree to abide by the Code of Considerate Practice, designed to encourage best practice beyond statutory requirements.
 For more information on the Code, please click here.

 The Scheme is concerned about any area of construction activity that may have a direct or indirect impact on the image of the industry as a whole.
 The main areas of concern fall into three categories: the general public, the workforce and the environment.